Topological extension including quantum jump: Generalized Brillouin Zone

-The Eq. (\ref{eq:aGBZ1})-(\ref{eq:aGBZ4}) actually correspond to two different closed regions for a set of given parameters, and in Fig. \ref{Fig:aGBZm2}-\ref{Fig:aGBZp2} we show the curves of aGBZ plotted under several sets of parameters.
-Here we shall announce that when using the aGBZ method to calculate GBZ, incremental solutions are frequently introduced, because the actual spectrum of OBC has limited range of values, however, we eliminate $E$ in Eq. (\ref{eq:GE}), which means all possible values of $E$ in the complex field can be taken, thus an inspection is required.
-Nevertheless, for particular circumstances, the model may have multi GBZ bands, the most common case is that different decompositions $E_\mu(\beta)$ of the characteristic equation Eq. (\ref{eq:character}) may lead to distinct sub-GBZ bands (Eq. (\ref{eq:multiband})).
-In Appendix \ref{app:multigbz}, we briefly introduce the defination of self-conjugate points in aGBZ, and the method to delineate the actual areas of GBZ.
+For a given set of parameters, Eq. (\ref{eq:aGBZ1})-(\ref{eq:aGBZ2}) actually correspond to distinct aGBZ regions.
+It is because for multiband systems, the projection of different branches of the spectrum onto the complex plane may correspond to distinct sub-GBZs, thereby forming multiple GBZs.
+However, we must emphasize a verification is required in order to avoid incremental roots that may be introduced during the elimination (see \ref{app:multigbz} for the definition of self-conjugate points in aGBZ, as well as the concept of the end points to delineate the actual areas of GBZ).

-As an example, in Fig. \ref{Fig:multi1}-\ref{Fig:spectraB}, we show the end points $E_0$ of the spectrum (red points) by solving Eq. (\ref{eq:cpoints}) \textbf{when} $t_1=\sqrt{(\gamma/2)^2+t_2^2}\pm 0.05$, close to the transition points.
-By using the procedures above, and the corresponding $\beta_0$ is marked in Fig. \ref{Fig:multi1},\ref{Fig:multi2} with cyan squares, as mentioned before, the self-conjugate points must appear on the trajectory of the GBZ, thus the both branches of closed loop in Fig. \ref{Fig:aGBZm2}-\ref{Fig:aGBZp2} are either aGBZ or GBZ.
+By utilizing the technique introduced in \ref{app:multigbz}, in Fig. \ref{Fig:multi1}-\ref{Fig:spectraB}, we show the end points $E_0$ of the spectrum (red points) by solving Eq. (\ref{eq:cpoints}) around the transition points when $t_1=\sqrt{(\gamma/2)^2+t_2^2}\pm 0.05$.
+The corresponding self-conjugate points $\beta_0$ are marked in Fig. \ref{Fig:multi1},\ref{Fig:multi2} with cyan squares.
+All the self-conjugate points $\beta_0$ that appear on the trajectory of the aGBZ must form GBZ \cite{yang2020nonhermitiana}.
+Thus both branches of the closed loop are either aGBZ or GBZ.
+The corresponding schematic of aGBZ that changes as a function of $t_1$ is illustrated in Fig. \ref{Fig:GBZ12}.